trychlos/pwix-modal/README.md

 `pwixModal.close()`

-Close the current modal dialog.
+Close the current modal dialog from the caller.

+Of course, it is always possible to close the modal dialog from the `Close` (resp. `OK`, resp. `Cancel`) button, or by clicking anywhere outside of the modal!

 `pwixModal.enableButton( button, enable )`

-Enable (resp. disable) the specified button.<br />
+Enable (resp. disable) the specified button.

-Only relevant in a dialog is currently opened.
+Only relevant if a dialog is currently opened.

 `pwixModal.findButton( button )`

-Returns the specfied button as a jQuery object.<br />
+Returns the specfied button as a jQuery object.

-Only relevant in a dialog is currently opened.
+Only relevant if a dialog is currently opened.

 `pwixModal.knownButtons()`

-Returns an array which contains managed buttons.
+Returns an array which contains buttons by `pwixModal`.

 `pwixModal.setButtons( buttons )`

-Set the to-be-displayed buttons.<br />
+Set the to-be-displayed buttons.

-`buttons` can be specified as a string for a single button, or as an array.<br />
+`buttons` can be specified as a string for a single button, or as an array.

 May be called both before the dialog is opened, for example for preparing a next run, or during the dialog execution.

+`pwixModal.setFooter( template )`

+Set the template to be rendered as the modal footer.

+May be called both before the dialog is opened, for example for preparing a next run, or during the dialog execution.

 `pwixModal.setTarget( target )`

-Set the events target.<br />
+Set the events target.

+May be called both before the dialog is opened, for example for preparing a next run, or during the dialog execution.

+`pwixModal.setTemplate( template )`

+Set the template to be rendered as the modal body.

+May be called both before the dialog is opened, for example for preparing a next run, or during the dialog execution.

+`pwixModal.setTitle( title )`

+Set the title of the modal.

 May be called both before the dialog is opened, for example for preparing a next run, or during the dialog execution.

 ### Blaze components